What is it

 Callers contribute their own jokes, and many more questions are raised.
 Do philosophy and jokes share the downfall of sometimes stretching a point too far?
 Is laughter universal or cultural?
 Does it really stem from a sense of anxiety?
 Why are socially taboo topics so frequently funny, and why do we laugh at others’ pain?
 Listen to hear the answers to these questions debated, as well as to learn a few new jokes.

-- Roving Philosophical Reporter (seek to 5:06): Intrepid reporter Zoe Cornelie goes on a mission to seek out connections between popular humor and philosophical thought.
+- Roving Philosophical Report (seek to 5:06): Zoe Corneli goes on a mission to seek out connections between popular humor and philosophical thought.
 She starts with Eddy Lawrence, and progresses to Woody Allen and Monty Python.
 She finds that comedians can indeed be philosophers, and John seems to prove that the point works in reverse.

 - 60-Second Philosopher (seek to 50:05): An expert in comedy himself, Ian Shoales points out the possible interpretation of Wittgenstein as a comedian.
 He questions the difference between thought experiments and jokes, and explains why there very well might be a hippopotamus in your living room right now.